gitikabhardwaj/Genomic-Data-Exploration-Visualizing-Genetic-Variants-and-Allelic-Imbalance/README.md

 ```

 ## Project Structure
-- **/data/**: This folder contains the datasets used in the analyses.
-Due to size constraints or privacy issues, links to access the data are provided when direct upload is not possible.
+- **/data/**: This folder contains the 2 datasets (Allelic Imbalance Data & Phylogenetic Tree Data) used in the analyses.
 - **/scripts/**: Contains all R scripts developed for data processing, analysis, and visualization.
 Each script is well-documented to explain its functionality and usage.
 - **/results/**: Includes output files and visualizations generated from the scripts, such as plots and heatmaps.